WebDevStudios/WDS-Twitter-Widget/readme.md

 1. Upload the entire `/wds-twitter-widget` directory to the `/wp-content/plugins/` directory.
 2. Activate WDS Twitter Widget through the 'Plugins' menu in WordPress.
+3. Note: You'll need to clone this repo, not just download the zip, as it includes some other github submodules and they won't be included in the zip. * womp womp *

 ### Plugin Details